bactroid/checkprime/README.md

 ## Installation

-This utility can be installed via `npm`.
+This utility can be installed via `npm`:

+`npm install checkprime`

+I recommend installing the package globally for convenience.

 ## Usage